 It really is super easy and worth the extra step, I promise!

-Looking for more 21 Day Fix Pumpkin Recipes?
+Looking for more Healthy Pumpkin Recipes?
 Check these out!

-Here’s the 21 Day Fix Pumpkin Pie Recipe!
-Enjoy!Print
+Enjoy this 21 Day Fix Pumpkin Pie recipe!Print

-This 21 Day Fix Pumpkin Pie isn’t just a healthy holiday dessert, it is also a delicious holiday dessert!
-It’s also gluten, dairy, and refined sugar free, but you would never know – it’s THAT good!
+Healthy Pumpkin Pie isn’t just a healthy holiday dessert, it is also a delicious holiday dessert.
+This gluten free pumpkin pie is also dairy free, and refined sugar free, but you would never know – it’s THAT good!
+It’s 21 Day Fix approved and WW points included!

 FOR THE CRUST (updated recipe):